 Hair Removal

 Hirsutism is the term used to describe excessive hair growth.
-It usually refers to excessive hair growth in woman.
+It usually refers to excessive hair growth in women.

 Rather than being fine and fair, the extra hair grown with hirsutism is usually thick, dark and noticeable